Clicky

 • Antibody reduction to two half-antibody

-• Conjugation through various of crosslinking and conjugation chemistries described above.
+• Conjugation through various crosslinking and conjugation chemistries described above.

-Service Specification: Starting quantity: 5 mgs, 2 mgs of antibody for initial pilot conjugation prior production is required for a thorough optimization, and method development of purification and analysis.
-Although we have been successful with as little as 200 micrograms in some cases.
-We provide few test run for customer to test.
-Once agree on the test conjugates within one week.
-Bio-Synthesis will proceed scale up production.
-After conjugation, a standard desalting, or purification, a small percent of heterogeneous products containing single or multi-site conjugate per molecule
+Starting quantity: 5 mgs, 2 mgs of antibody for initial pilot conjugation prior production is required for a thorough optimization and method development of purification and analysis.
+Although, we have been successful with as little as 200 micrograms in some cases.
+We provide a few test run for customer to test.
+Once the customer has agreed on the test conjugated within one week, Bio-Synthesis will proceed to scale up the production.
+After conjugation, standard desalting or purification of a small percent of heterogeneous products containing single or multi-site conjugate per molecule.

 Cross-linked target molecule may then be further characterized by biochemical or biophysical techniques with an additional fee.
-Once the product has been purified, it may be subject to many different types of studies including spectroscopic (MALDI-TOF, ESI, LC-MS Fluorescence), electrophoresis, immunochemical biochemical, enzymatical analysis.
+Once the product has been purified, it may be subject to many different types of studies including spectroscopic (MALDI-TOF, ESI, LC-MS Fluorescence), electrophoresis, immunochemical biochemical or enzymatical.
 QC (quality control) and QA (quality assurance) procedures are also followed independently to offer you double guarantee for the highest quality possible of every delivered conjugates.
 Moreover, our dedicated technical account managers will guide your project through every step of the process and constantly keep you informed of the latest project progress.

-Deliverable: 7-10 weeks, conjugates will deliver in buffer solution close to physiological pH, such as phosphate buffered saline (PBS), are generally recommended.
+7-10 weeks, conjugates will be delivered in buffer solution close to physiological pH, such as phosphate buffered saline (PBS), which is generally recommended.

 Disclaimer: